Privacy Policy

 - Name, date of birth and gender; and

-- Contact information, such as home address, email address, qualifications, parent/carer contact details and telephone numbers
+- Contact information, such as home address, email address, qualifications, parent/carer contact details and telephone numbers.

-- Role in football for example player, volunteer, coach, match official etc
+- Role in football, for example, player, volunteer, coach, match official etc.

-There are certain types of more sensitive personal data which require a higher level of protection, such as information about a person's health or sexual orientation (“special category data”).
-We may collect and store some special category data for the purposes of the health, wellbeing, welfare and safeguarding of our participants and members.
+Certain types of more sensitive personal data require a higher level of protection, such as information about a person's health, race, region or beliefs, disability or sexual orientation (“special category data”).
+We may collect and store some special category data for the purposes of the health, well-being, welfare, and safeguarding of our participants and members.
 Where we hold this data, it will be with the explicit consent of the participant or, if applicable, the participant’s parent or guardian.
-Where we need to collect personal data to fulfil our responsibilities and a participant fails to provide that data, we may not be able honour or administer their participation in football.

-Eventbrite (www.eventbrite.co.uk)– typically so people can attend a County Cup Final, Kent FA coaches' course or CPD course.
+- Fanbase (www.fanbaseclub.com)– typically so people can attend a County Cup Final, Kent FA coaches' course or CPD course.

-Smartsheet (www.smartsheet.com) – forms and registrations for events.
+- Smartsheet (www.smartsheet.com) – forms and registrations for events.

-Microsoft Forms – as above re JotForm.
+- Microsoft Forms – as above re JotForm excluding video and photo uploads.

 We will use personal information only for the purposes for which we have been provided with such information.
 We need participants’ and members’ personal data for the following reasons: